top of page

 Postpartum Depression: Knowing the Signs and Getting Help

-Postpartum depression symptoms affect many women and should not be ignored.
-According to the American Psychological Association, it’s estimated that 9-16% of women will experience postpartum depression.
 Educating yourself about the risk factors, symptoms and treatments of postpartum depression with the following facts and tips can help you avoid potential health hazards, making motherhood as joyous as it should be.

-Risk factors for postpartum depression:
+Risk factors for Postpartum Depression

 • Previous episodes of mental health problems including depression or postpartum depression